Family: Pledge who died after hazing treated like ‘roadkill’

 “They held him captive and tortured him.
 They treated him like roadkill,” he said.
 “Knowing that your son suffered the way he did over such a long period of time, and died a very slow and very painful death, frankly, it’s haunting.”

-A grand jury said security camera footage captured events inside the house that night, including pledges being ordered to guzzle alcohol quickly after the ceremony.
-Piazza appeared to become inebriated and fell face-first down a flight of basement steps before midnight.
+A grand jury said security camera footage captured events inside the house that night, including pledges being ordered to guzzle alcohol after the ceremony.
+Piazza appeared to become inebriated and fell face-first down a flight of basement steps.

 Fraternity brothers made half-hearted and even counterproductive efforts to help him, and when one member strongly advocated for summoning help, he was shoved into a wall and told to leave, the report said.

 Piazza apparently fell down the steps again early the next morning but was not discovered until about 10 a.m.
 Someone called 911 some 40 minutes later.
-Piazza later died as a result of severe head injuries and suffered other injuries that included internal bleeding from a shattered spleen.
+Piazza later died as a result of severe head injuries.

 Neither parent would say whether the fraternity members involved should have to serve jail time.

-Evelyn Piazza continued: “He gets to sit in a mausoleum.
+Evelyn Piazza said: “He gets to sit in a mausoleum.
 Everybody else gets to continue living their lives.
 The world goes on for everybody else.”

+Associated Press writer Mark Scolforo in Harrisburg, Pennsylvania, contributed to this report.